JakeMoralez/FlectoneWeb/pulse/en/docs/message/deop/index.md

 ### `format`

-The message that will be sent.
+The message that will be sent

 [//]: # (message.yml)
 <!--@include: @/parts/words.md#setting-->